 Fact #3.
 The Ukrainian currency got its name in honor of the old currency.

 The word “hryvnia” was used to denote first copper and then silver ingots of a certain weight in Kyivan Rus’ times.
 They looked like this:

 The word probably derived from Slavic word “hryva” with the meaning “mane” and consequently “hryvna” with the meaning “neck jewelry”.
-According to etymologists, the meaning of the word “hryvna – neck jewelry” was complemented with meaning “monetary unit” due to the widespread tradition of making neck jewelry out of coins.
+According to etymologists, the meaning of the word “hryvna – neck jewelry” was complemented with the meaning “monetary unit” due to the widespread tradition of making neck jewelry out of coins.

 Fact #4.
 Main motifs on the front side of the banknotes…

 …represent important personalities who lived in the territory of the present Ukraine in various historical eras.
 On the back side of the banknotes, these motifs are completed by depicting places related to the names of these personalities.
 Currently Ukrainian hryvnia is issued in 1, 2, 5, 10, 20, 50, 100, 500 denominations.

 Obverse: Yaroslav the Wise (c.
 978 – 1054), Grand Prince of Kyiv

 Reverse: A church in the village of Subotiv